licesma/Practice-problems/README.md

-# Solving leetcodeproblems just for the fun of it.
+# Solving leetcode problems just for the fun of it.